rosariomgomez/tradyfit/docs/database.md

 - location:
     Geometry point that represents a spatial coordinate from the [WGS84](http://en.wikipedia.org/wiki/World_Geodetic_System#WGS84) reference system.
 This is indicated by the spatial reference id value (srid=4326)
 - search_vector:
-    TSVectorType column that vectorize the string columns name and description and create the search vectors.
+    TSVectorType column that vectorizes the string columns name and description and create the search vectors.

 <h4>Messages:</h4>
 - Deletes for foreign keys: